 One of the criticisms that is sometimes brought against those of us who embrace the doctrines of unconditional election and the sovereignty of grace is that we are enslaved to logic and driven by an inexorable rationalism that forces us to say things about God which are not taught in Scripture.
 I suspect that is true of some people.

-We are presented with a crucial choice: will we let the Scripture teach us things that are strange to our way of thinking?
-Or will we bring our inherited notions to the text and say, "These things can't be.
-They don't fit my assumptions"?
+We are presented with a crucial choice: Will we let the Scriptures teach us things that are strange to our way of thinking?
+Or will we bring our inherited notions to the text and say, “These things can’t be.
+They don’t fit my assumptions?”

 2. Rooting Out Boasting, Pride, and Self-Reliance

 The doctrines of God’s unconditional election and predestination and effectual calling tend to root out all boasting and pride and self-reliance.
 I have argued many times with other theologians who say, “You don’t need to take away final self-determination in order to take away boasting.
 All you need to do is insist on faith for salvation instead of meritorious works.”
 They argue from Romans 3:27 that faith excludes boasting.
 So you don’t need to say that faith is a gift in order to root out boasting and pride and self-reliance.